jcmf/glulx-strings/README.md

       strings_start = strings_end = 0
       align = if version >= 8 then 8 else if version >= 4 then 4 else 2
       do ->
-        end = 0
+        addr = 0
         loop
-          if end % align != 0
-            end += align - (end % align)
+          if addr % align != 0 then addr += align - (addr % align)
-          if end >= bytes.length then break
+          if addr >= bytes.length then break
-          start = end
+          start = end = addr

+So far our next candidate region (bytes[start...end]) is empty.
-See how far we can extend the next candidate region, which we'll call bytes[start...end], by skipping over things that could be valid strings.
+See how far we can extend it.
+We start by skipping over the next potentially valid string.
 We'll just look at the end-of-string bit, which is the most significant bit of every even-numbered byte.
-If we find an obvious clue that this is not the string table, we'll set is_valid to false and move on.
+We're guaranteed to find this, unless we hit the end of the story file first, in which case this must not have been a valid string after all.

-          is_valid = true
+          is_valid_string = true
-          while end < bytes.length
+          while addr < bytes.length
-            while bytes[end] < 128
+            while bytes[addr] < 128
-              if end >= bytes.length
+              if addr >= bytes.length then break
-                is_valid = false
-                break
-              end += 2
+              addr += 2
+            if addr >= bytes.length then break
-            end += 2
+            addr += 2
+            end = addr

-Okay, we found the end of a (potential) string!
-If this is really our string table, then the only thing between here and the next aligned string should be zero padding.
+Okay, we found the end of what might be a string in the string table!
+So far so good.
+The string table could end here, and it would be valid, for all we can tell.
+But if the table extends past this point, then the only thing between here and the next aligned string should be zero padding.
 This is totally cheating but it seems to work pretty well.
+This next bit is basically what lets us distinguish between the actual string table and random garbage.

+            is_valid_pad = true
-            while is_valid and end % align != 0
+            while is_valid_pad and addr % align != 0
-              if end >= bytes.length then break
+              if addr >= bytes.length then break
-              if bytes[end] != 0 then is_valid = false
+              if bytes[addr] != 0 then is_valid_pad = false
-              end += 1
+              addr += 1
-            if not is_valid then break
+            if not is_valid_pad then break
+            end = addr

-If our current candidate region is valid, and it's larger than our previously winning candidate (or occurs later -- Inform seems to put strings last), go with this candidate.
+If our current candidate region is larger than our previously winning candidate, go with this candidate.
+If there's a tie, go with the latest candidate, since Inform seems to like to put the strings table later in the file.

-          if is_valid and end - start >= strings_end - strings_start
+          if end - start >= strings_end - strings_start
             strings_start = start
             strings_end = end